atomflunder/tetris-vue-ts/README.md

-# tetris-vue-ts
+# Tetris in Vue + TypeScript

-This is a Tetris Game made with Vue, Vite and TypeScript.
+This is a Tetris Game fully written in Vue + TypeScript.
 In large part compliant with the [Tetris Guidelines](https://tetris.fandom.com/wiki/Tetris_Guideline).

 ## Tetris Guidelines Implemented